Monika18Y/Mnemonic_collision/README_EN.md

 **Good luck! 🍀**

-*Last Updated: 2024, optimized for the latest project structure and features*
+*Last Updated: November 16, 2024, fully optimized for the latest project structure and features*